My Sweet Lady

 My Sweet Lady is a song written and first recorded by John Denver, and was included on his Poems, Prayers & Promises LP in 1971.

 Denver released it as a single in 1977.
 Record World said that "a lilting string arrangement complements his sincere vocal and gentle acoustic guitar work."

 Cliff DeYoung recording

-It was later covered by American actor and musician Cliff DeYoung, whose 1973 MCA Records release became an international hit peaking at No. 7 Billboard Adult Contemporary chart and No. 17 on the Billboard Hot 100, No. 14 in Canada and No. 42 in Australia.
+It was covered by American actor and musician Cliff DeYoung, whose 1973 MCA Records release became an international hit peaking at No. 7 Billboard Adult Contemporary chart and No. 17 on the Billboard Hot 100, No. 14 in Canada and No. 42 in Australia.
+The song was part of a soundtrack album to Sunshine (1973 film).